Ananya-vastare/ScamSlam/README.md

 # ScamSlam

-ScamSlam is an all in one phishing detection website that checks wheteher urls,qrcodes and email contents are phished or not.
+ScamSlam is an all in one phishing detection website that checks wheteher urls,sms and email contents are phished or not.

 ## Features
 1. **URL Phishing Detection**